greghendershott/frog/README.md

 title = My Awesome Blog
 author = The Unknown Author

+# Whether to show the count of posts next to each tag in sidebar
+show-tag-counts? = false

 # Pattern for blog post permalinks
 # Optional: Default is "/{year}/{month}/{title}.html".